Introduction

 - Transcutaneous Pacing: This should be considered if the individual is unstable or if atropine fails to achieve the desired effect.

-- Permanent Pacemaker: Recommended for individuals experiencing ongoing symptomatic slow heart rate or significant junctional bradycardia, ensuring effective long-term management of heart rhythm.
+- Permanent Pacemaker: Recommended for individuals experiencing ongoing symptomatic slow heart rate or significant heart block, ensuring stabilization of heart rhythm.

-Following established clinical guidelines, such as those from the American College of Cardiology (ACC) and the American Heart Association (AHA), ensures that treatment strategies align with best practices in cardiology.
-These guidelines emphasize the importance of individualized patient care and the need for ongoing assessment to adapt treatment plans as necessary.
+Following established guidelines, such as those from the American College of Cardiology (ACC) and the American Heart Association (AHA), ensures that clinicians adhere to best practices in cardiology.
+These guidelines emphasize the importance of patient evaluation and the need for ongoing assessment to adapt treatment plans as necessary.

 Conclusion